How does it work?

-- You must also show ownership of the system you’re applying tax credits for i.e. you would have to pay for the system in cash or through financing to claim tax credits for it.
-If you’re leasing the system, signing a PPA, or are purchasing electricity off of a solar PV system that you don’t own, you will lose your eligibility.
+- You must also show ownership of the system you’re applying tax credits for, i.e., you would have to pay for the system in cash or through financing to claim tax credits for it.
+If you’re leasing the system, signing a PPA, or purchasing electricity off of a solar PV system that you don’t own, you will lose your eligibility.

-As long as the tax credit laws are in effect, you can choose to “rollover” your remaining credits in the future years if you’re facing a situation wherein your tax liability is not enough to claim the entire credit in a year.
+As long as the tax credit laws are in effect, you can choose to “roll over” your remaining credits in future years if you’re facing a situation wherein your tax liability is not enough to claim the entire credit in a year.

 How do I make this work for me?